agxmeister/jarvis/data/scenario.md

-Step 1: open URL 'https://test.agxmeister.services' in browser.
-Do not open exmaple.com!
-Only the URL I specified.
+You must proceed to URL 'https://test.agxmeister.services' in your browser and click on the screen at coordinates (100, 150).

-Step 2: click on coordinates (100, 150).
+As a result, the coordinates you just clicked should appear on the screen.